New study aims to keep macular disease patients on track with eye injections

 Summary

 This study tests whether a personalized care approach helps patients with chronic macular diseases (like wet age-related macular degeneration and diabetic macular edema) attend their regular eye injection appointments.
-Many patients skip these vital treatments, risking vision loss.
-The study will enroll 200 participants at the Singapore National Eye Centre, randomly assigning some to receive a tailored care plan with support from nurses, optometrists, and social workers, while others receive standard care.
+Many patients skip these vital treatments, risking further vision loss.
+The study will enroll 200 participants at the Singapore National Eye Centre, randomly assigning some to receive a tailored plan involving consultations with nurses, optometrists, and social workers, while others receive standard care.
+The goal is to see if the personalized plan improves adherence to treatment.

 Get updates